-Originally from Belgium, Kris moved to London to study at the Guildhall School of Music and Drama and went on to study on the Opera Course at the Royal Scottish Academy.
-Whilst at the Academy he performed the roles of Mercurio in La Calisto by Cavalli, Bretigny in Manon, Ramiro in L’heure Espagnole, Marco in Gianni Schicchi, and for the Arts Theatre in Cambridge, Masetto in Don Giovanni.
+Originally from Belgium, Kris moved to London to study at the Guildhall School of Music and Drama and went on to study on the Opera Course at the Royal Scottish Academy. n no time, Kris Belligh made himself a name as an allround reliable singer, musician and performer.
+Whilst at the Academy he performed the roles of Mercurio in La Calisto by Cavalli, Bretigny in Manon, Ramiro in L’heure espagnole, Marco in Gianni Schicchi and for the Arts Theatre in Cambridge, Masetto in Don Giovanni.

-The constraints of the past year have resulted in a number of chamber music collaborations, amongst which, the world premiere of new works by Wim Henderickx, Jean-Paul Dessy and Laurent Houcque with Musiques Nouvelles and the Malibran Quartet, and a recording of Wolf’s Italienisches Liederbuch together with soprano Morgane Heyse.
+The constraints of the past year have resulted in a number of chamber music collaborations, amongst which, the world premiere of new works by Wim Henderickx, Jean-Paul Dessy and Laurent Houcque with Musiques Nouvelles and the Malibran Quartet, and a recording of Hugo Wolf’s Italienisches Liederbuch together with soprano Morgane Heyse.

-As part of the cultural Olympiade at the Purcell Room, Kris created the roles of Schade/Mr Bata in the world-premiere of Emily Howard’s Zatopek !, and the leading role in Philip Venables’ Unleashed.
+As part of the cultural Olympiade at the Purcell Room, Kris created the roles of Schade/Mr Bata in the world-premiere of Emily Howard’s Zatopek ! and the leading role in Philip Venables’ Unleashed.

 As a prize winner of the Armel International Opera Competition, Kris created the role of Headmaster in Parody by Kerek Gabor, for Plzen JK Tyl Opera, and appeared live on ARTE from the Erkel Theatre in Budapest.

->> please contact the agency to get Kris BELLIGH's most recent biographical details.
+Update cv, season 2021/2022, December 2021.
+Please contact the agency to get Kris BELLIGH's most recent biographical details.